CA Gautam Joshi

 Form 16 or 16A are provided by employer to employee as a proof of tax deduction.
 At the end of the financial year, tax payers file their income tax returns (ITR) from the income tax details provided in form 16 or 16A.

 On the other side, as a part of e-governance, tax payer is provided 26AS annual statement showing his total TDS deducted during the year.
 This facility is available on income tax portal www.incometaxindia.gov.in.

 If not amendment, government should at least strengthen the penal provisions of non-filling or filling erroneous TDS returns.
-Though F.Y.
-2011-12 budget has place significant influence on these issues, instances found where field officers have shown reluctance in raising inquiries to employers not filling or filling erroneous TDS returns.
+Though time to time amendments has been on these issues, instances found where field officers have shown reluctance in raising inquiries to employers not filling or filling erroneous TDS returns.